sharmavins23/terminal-site/README.md

 SHOULD be embeddable within the command line, as well as images and other simple constructions.

+## How do I test it myself?

+Once you've installed the correct NPM packages via `npm i`, you can simply run `npm start` in order to start the webpacker.
+This will automatically open the application in your browser.

 ## How do I update the deployment to GitHub?

 You can't.
 I can, by simply running `npm run predeploy` and `npm run deploy`.